GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I invented the term 'Object-Oriented', and I can tell you I did not have C++ in mind.
+Our goals are very simple.
+We're going to create the software that puts a computer on every desk and in every home.

-~ Alan Kay
+~ Bill Gates
 <pre>

 </pre>